Quadrature amplitude modulation for electronic sideband Pound-Drever-Hall laser frequency locking: Effect of I/Q impairments on the ESB error signal

 \subsection{Numerical model}

-We numerically compute the ESO and ESG under different types of I/Q impairments.
+We numerically compute the $\gamma$ and $\delta$ under different types of I/Q impairments.
 First, we generate the modulated signal with impairments as an array of numbers.
 Then we demodulate the signal by integrating it with an array of numbers representing $\sin(\Omega_m t)$.
-The ESO and ESG calculated from the demodulated error signal are plotted as points in Fig.~\ref{fig:esberrors}.
+The $\gamma$ and $\delta$ calculated from the demodulated error signal are plotted as points in Fig.~\ref{fig:esberrors}.
 The numerical calculation matches the analytical model well.